Difference between diesel engine and gasoline engine

 Note that diesel fuel contains more carbon atoms in longer chains than gasoline, thus making it more energy dense.
 Because of the same chemistry, diesel is also heavier and oilier, and it evaporates more slowly than gasoline.

-In terms of emission, diesel emits smaller amounts of carbon dioxide, carbon monoxide, and hydrocarbons than gasoline.
+Another difference between the two is emission.
+Diesel emits smaller amounts of carbon dioxide, carbon monoxide, and hydrocarbons than gasoline.
 However, it produces higher amounts of nitrogen compounds and soot or particulate matter.

 3. Fuel Injection